 - FTP Username and Password

-- In come cases, a path to the files you want to access
+- In come cases, a specific path to the files you want to access

 When you're uploading, downloading or editing any files that are on your website, keep in mind that you may be in the LIVE website files.
 Changes you make via FTP are reflected on the website immediately.
 In most cases, with a good Content Management System, there's no need for a website administrator to manage their site via FTP.